OneLetterTooShor/CU_Lost_and_Found/README.md

 # 101-7-stackoverflowers

+In our repository, there are 2 folders of code pertaining to our project, CU_Lost_Found and cuboulder-lost-and-found-heroku.
+The CU_Lost_Found contains our final code used to host our app and updated database files.
+The cuboulder-lost-and-found-heroku contains the same code files, non-updated database files, and is a direct pull from the live version of our web-app on heroku.

 The CU Boulder Lost & Found app is deployed on Heroku: https://cuboulder-lost-and-found.herokuapp.com/

 Navigate to the website and create a new account or login with an existing account.